bcopos/android_cluster/README.md

 ANDROID KERRIGHED
 =================

-- Android kernel with Kerrighed support, based on linux 2.6.29 and kerrighed 3.0.0, rootfs built using buildroot
+Android kernel with Kerrighed support, based on linux 2.6.29 and kerrighed 3.0.0, rootfs built using buildroot.
+Check `git tag` for versions.
+Tag `linux2.6.29Ker` has source code necessary to build Linux kernel version 2.6.29 with Kerrighed support.
+Tag `linux2.6.29KerAndroid` has the same with Android support additional.

 NOTES: